The Fascinating Journey of Cauliflorous Cocoa Cultivation

 How and Where is Cocoa Grown?

-Cocoa thrives in equatorial regions between the Tropics of Cancer and Capricorn.
+Cocoa thrives in equatorial regions between the Tropics of Cancer and Capricorn, or 20° north and south of the equator.
 Optimal growing conditions include temperatures between 18–21°C and annual rainfall of about 2,000 mm.

-- Ghana: Known for its high-quality cocoa beans.
+- Ecuador: Known for its fine-flavored cocoa varieties

-In West Africa, the primary cocoa-growing region, the main harvest occurs from October to March, followed by a smaller mid-crop from April to September.
+In West Africa, the primary cocoa-growing region, which contributes approximately 76% of the world’s cocoa beans, the main harvest occurs from October to March, followed by a smaller mid-crop from April to September.

 The Cultivation Process

 The initial steps in cocoa cultivation revolve around planting cocoa seeds or seedlings.
-These young trees require around three to four years to bear fruits.
-The magic begins when flowers bloom directly from the trunk and thicker branches.
-Of thousands of flowers, only a few will become cocoa pods after six months of development.
+These young trees require three to four years to bear fruit.
+Cocoa trees are cauliflorous, a botanical term meaning the trees’ flowers grow in clusters directly from the trunk and thicker older branches of the tree, vs. emerging from the end of the twigs or branches.
+The magic begins when thousands of flowers bloom, yet only a few will become cocoa pods after six months of development.

 Cocoa Varieties